craftcms/docs/docs/commerce/5.x/system/shipping.md

 ### Shipping Categories

 The shipping rule has matching logic for each shipping category in the system.
-Your selection describes whether the rule **Allow**s, **Disallows**, or **Requires** products of the category to be in the cart:
+Your selection describes whether the rule **Allow**s, **Disallow**s, or **Require**s products of the category to be in the cart:

 1. **Allow** (Default): The rule _may_ match carts with products in this category.
 2. **Disallow**: The rule will _not_ match carts that contain products in this category.